ZachChristensen28/pihole_dns_app/README.md

 ### Enable Data Model Acceleration

-Before enabling Data model acceleration, ensure your dns index has been whitelisted on the CIM add-on.
+Before enabling Data model acceleration, ensure your dns index has been included on the CIM add-on list of indexes.
 Navigate to Apps > Manage Apps.
 Find the App "Splunk Common Information Model" and click `set up` on the right side.
-Select the "Network Resolution" and ensure the index list contain the dns index being used.
+Select the "Network Resolution" and ensure the index list contains the dns index being used.

-Enabling Data model acceleration will enable the searches to perform much more efficiently.
+Enabling Data model acceleration will enable the searches to perform much more efficiently, however, it is not required.
 To do this, select Settings > Data Models.
 Then click "Edit" for the `Network Resolution (DNS)` data model > Click "Edit Acceleration".
 Then enable the data model acceleration.

+## Bugs/Feature Requests

+Please open an issue or submit a feature requests at [github.com](https://github.com/ZachChristensen28/pihole_dns_app)

 ## Versions